 Happily, we weren't disappointed - but it does take a little while to find Bath's shopping groove.

-First, I had to dismiss the hype about Milsom Street.
+First, dismiss the hype about Milsom Street.
 Apparently, in 2010, thousands of Google Street View users voted this attractive run of Georgian buildings "Britain's Best Fashion Street."
 Since, with less than a handful of exceptions, it is lined from end to end with high street chain stores - of the sort you can find in most British cities and many shopping malls - this really makes very little sense.
 If you are a true shophound and only have time for Milsom Street, you'll miss the best that shopping in Bath can be.

 Instead, put on a pair of comfortable walking shoes and set out to explore this compact city on foot.
 Don't be afraid to duck into an alley, to explore a small square or a winding lane.
 That's where some of the most original, independent shops are hiding and where you'll find Bath's retail treasures.

 We spent about a half day to nothing more than looking around.
 It was be worth it in terms of the many shops full of covetable goodies we found.
 With an open mind, a few leisurely hours and a willingness to turn that one next corner, walk that one extra block, you could probably find even more.
 Do keep in mind though, that unlike other famous shopping areas where all the cool boutiques are crammed onto a few, key streets, Bath's interesting boutiques are more scattered around the city center - one or two here, another there.
 Winkling them out is part of the game.
 Here a few streets worth exploring and what we found on them: